damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ## Enterprise Edition

-The mentioned EE only features and things like LDAP group support can be found in GitLab Enterprise Edition Starter and Premium.
+The mentioned EE-only features and things like LDAP group support can be found in GitLab Enterprise Edition Starter and Premium.
 For a complete overview please have a look at [all GitLabs products](https://about.gitlab.com/products/).

 Access to GitLab Enterprise Edition is included with a